José Sabogal: Indigenism

 Sabogal decided to promote Peruvian art to international audiences after a 1922 visit to Mexico where he met Diego Rivera, José Clemente Orozco, and David Alfaro Siqueiros.
-These efforts were so successful that in "the field of the visual arts, the most striking phenomenon of the 1920s was the rise of José Sabogal (1888-1956), founder and long-time leader of the so-called 'Peruvian School' of painting."
+These efforts were so successful that in "the field of the visual arts, the most striking phenomenon of the 1920s was the rise of José Sabogal (1888–1956), founder and long-time leader of the so-called 'Peruvian School' of painting."

+Ricardo Miguel Sabogal-Suji, relative of José Sabogal, also born in Cajabamba on March 19, like the painter, Ph.D. in anthropology, educated in Peru, Italy, England, and the United States, recalls that the Peruvian intellectual José Carlos Mariátegui stated that José Sabogal Diéguez is the first Peruvian painter par excellence.
+Ricardo Sabogal-Suji agrees.
+Despite studying in Italy, Ricardo Sabogal-Suji says, José Sabogal created an artistic school of painting unique to Peru and was the first to break away from European academicism.